 In the premiere episode, we're joined by Michael King, Assistant Director of Electrification & Energy for the Colorado Department of Transportation, and Jason Quinn, Associate Professor of Mechanical Engineering at Colorado State University to discuss recent electric vehicle research developments.

-Presenters: Kyri Baker, Assistant Professor of Civil, Environmental and Architectural Engineering at the University of Colorado Boulder and Bryan Hannegan, President & CEO of Holy Cross Energy talk about the changing architecture of America’s energy grid and the drive toward smarter building integrations and more resilient systems.
+Kyri Baker, Assistant Professor of Civil, Environmental and Architectural Engineering at the University of Colorado Boulder, and Bryan Hannegan, President & CEO of Holy Cross Energy talk about the changing architecture of America’s energy grid and the drive toward smarter building integrations and more resilient systems.

 Episode 6: Buildings

 Buildings are crucial to our livelihood and they also offer a nearly unlimited canvas for creativity when it comes to sustainable design and innovation.
 Optimizing energy use in residential and commercial structures can help homeowners and businesses meet their efficiency goals while also serving as testbeds for new technology and material sciences.
 We chatted with Jamy Bacchus, Senior Associate for Building Performance at ME Engineers, Inc., and Josie Plaut, Associate Director of the Institute for the Built Environment at Colorado State University about construction, inequities, energy policy, and more.

 Episode 7: Nuclear